Fundamental Limits of Large Momentum Transfer in Optical Lattices

 where $nT_F \leq t < (n+1)T_F$, $a_0 = 2\hbar k_L / m T_F$.
-Here, $\eta\in(0,\infty)$ continuously interpolates between the case of BOs where the acceleration is constant, and SBDs where it converges to a comb of delta-functions.
+This is a mere example of a possible parametrization family for interpolating between BOs and SBDs.
 The quasi-momentum $\kappa$ remains as a degree of freedom of the system, relevant for the LMT efficiency and is fixed via the initial Floquet state.
 For separate Bragg pulses the quasi-momentum is related to the Bragg resonance condition which is fulfilled at $\kappa = k_L$.
 However for the case of sequential pulses the quasi-momentum can be chosen freely without taking the resonance condition into account.
-Moreover, we later show that a choice of $\kappa= 0$ can result in a much higher efficiency of the corresponding LMT sequence.
-Even though the Bragg resonance condition is in general not fulfilled for a freely chosen quasi-momentum, we will here call the entire regime of sequential delta-like acceleration pulses `SBD'.
+Moreover, we later show that the choice of $\kappa= 0$ can result in a much higher efficiency of the corresponding LMT sequence.
+Even though the Bragg resonance condition is in general not fulfilled for a freely chosen quasi-momentum, we will here call the entire regime of sequential delta-like acceleration pulses ``SBD''.